<

 Drake Maye, New England Patriots (3.8% rostered)

 Maye impressed in his first career start against the Texans, scoring 19.5 fantasy points.
 Heading into that game, the Patriots ranked dead last in passing yards per game and were second worst in points per game.
 Meanwhile, Jacoby Brissett has averaged a dismal 7.4 fantasy points per game this season.
-Maye became the first Patriots quarterback with multiple passing touchdowns in their debut since Drew Bledsoe in 1993.
+Maye became the first Patriots quarterback with multiple passing touchdowns in his debut since Drew Bledsoe in 1993.
 Even though New England's offensive line ranks last in pass block win rate, Maye's mobility gives him an edge over Brissett.
-He's worth picking up in Superflex formats as a QB2.
+He's worth picking up in superflex formats as a QB2.
 Next up, he faces a Jaguars defense that just gave up 28.6 fantasy points to Caleb Williams and 26.5 points to Joe Flacco back in Week 5.

 Michael Penix Jr., Atlanta Falcons (0.7% rostered)